extrude572000/Roulette/README.md

 Needs Functionality!!

 Drag n' drop prototype chips bugs
+--- Only works as a async script

 -- Placing drag n drop in functions only works when you click once and click a 2nd time and hold.
+    -- Need to try with event handlers

+-- The value comes up for the chips but not the first time

 -- Using drag n drop module  of img id requires one click held down to work.
 1 single click without mouse held down causes error of postitinoing and holding it down still.

 --Make prototypes of ways that work